Hero

 As the automotive industry becomes increasingly connected and reliant on technology, hacking presents a serious threat to the safety and security of vehicles.
 While the most common motive for automotive hacking is malicious mischief or vandalism, more sophisticated attacks could be used to disable critical systems, steal data, or even take control of a vehicle.

-With the above ways, a hacker can gain access to a vehicle’s systems, including through the Onboard Diagnostic Port (ODP), by exploiting wireless connections like Bluetooth or Wi-Fi, or by physically tampering with the wiring.
+Using the methods described above, a hacker can gain access to a vehicle’s systems, including through the Onboard Diagnostics II (OBD-II) port, by exploiting wireless connections like Bluetooth or Wi-Fi, or by physically tampering with the wiring.
 Once they have access, hackers can use a variety of techniques to wreak havoc, depending on their objectives.

 Your car is now essentially a giant computer on wheels, which means it’s vulnerable to the same types of hacking that can affect your laptop or smartphone.
 A picture showing hacked on a car screen

 1. Keep your software up to date: Just like with any other type of computer, it’s important to keep your car’s software up to date in order to patch any security vulnerabilities.
-Automakers regularly release updates for their vehicles’ infotainment systems and other electronic components.
-Installing these updates promptly can help close security gaps that could be exploited by hackers.
+To ensure your vehicle's security, regularly check for software updates released by automakers for infotainment systems and other electronic components.
+Many vehicles also offer settings for automatic updates, which can be a convenient way to ensure your software is always current, closing potential security gaps that hackers might exploit.

-2. Use a secure connection: When connecting your car to a garage door opener, home automation system, or even your smartphone, be sure to use a secure connection such as Bluetooth, Low Energy or a dedicated short-range communication protocol.
+2. Use a secure connection: When connecting your car to a garage door opener, home automation system, or even your smartphone, be sure to use a secure connection such as Bluetooth Low Energy (BLE) or a dedicated short-range communication protocol.

 3. Be cautious with wireless connections: When connecting your phone or other devices wirelessly to your car, make sure you’re using a secure connection (usually indicated by a padlock icon) and that you trust the device you’re connecting to.
 Avoid using public Wi-Fi hotspots to connect to your car’s systems.

-As we become increasingly reliant on technology, it''s important to be aware of the dangers that come with it.
-Automotive hacking is a real and growing threat, but there are ways to protect yourself by Keeping your vehicle''s software up to date, being careful what you plug into your vehicle and being aware of potential physical threats to your vehicle.
-Above following tips, will help you to keep your vehicle safe from hackers.
+As we become increasingly reliant on technology, it's important to be aware of the dangers that come with it.
+Automotive hacking is a real and growing threat, but there are ways to protect yourself by keeping your vehicle's software up to date, being careful what you plug into your vehicle and being aware of potential physical threats to your vehicle.
+By following the above tips, you can enhance your vehicle's security against hackers.